 Most of us have an arsenal of easy and delicious meals to make in our kitchens at home.
-But what about on the boat?
-Here are a few make-ahead meals to bring out on the boat for a quick dinner with limited supplies!
+But what about food while you’re out on the boat?
+Here are a few make-ahead boat meals to bring out on the boat for a quick dinner with limited supplies!
 Cooking while at sea is part of the adventure.
 Prepare for your voyage as if you were camping in the woods: space is limited, as are fuel and refrigeration, so planning ahead is critical.
 In a galley kitchen, you will be lucky to get two burners on the stove, let alone an oven or a microwave.
 A tiny sink will give you barely enough room to wash a cup–large pots and pans will act as washbasins by themselves–so plan your menus accordingly.
-Here are a few recipes that, whether you are on a fishing boat or a yacht, will ensure that your crew gets a tasty, nourishing meal without a lot of prep or cleanup time.
+Here are a few food recipes that, whether you are on a fishing boat or a yacht, will ensure that your crew gets a tasty, nourishing meal without a lot of prep or cleanup time.

 - Make the chicken and rice ahead of time – it tastes better cold!

 - Purchase pre-shredded cheese and canned or jarred salsa for topping.